Yannick Schwaller wins in Italy as Xenia Schwaller victorious in Norway | TSN

 Schwaller's crew went 6-0 in Trentino, including an 8-4 semifinal victory over Sudbury's Team John Epping, one of two Canadian teams in the field.
 Saskatoon's Team Rylan Kleiter fell in the other semifinal, 7-4 to Team Casper.

-Team Schwaller, featuring Benoit Schwarz van-Berkel at fourth, Schwaller at skip, Sven Michel at second and Pablo Lachat-Couchepin at lead, took silver at last year's World Men's Curling Championship in Moose Jaw.
+Team Schwaller, featuring Benoit Schwarz van-Berkel at fourth, Schwaller at skip and third stones, Sven Michel at second and Pablo Lachat-Couchepin at lead, took silver at last year's World Men's Curling Championship in Moose Jaw.
 They are ranked second in the world behind Team Bruce Mouat of Scotland.

 Italy's Team Joel Retornaz, who will serve as the host team at the Olympics, struggled at their hometown event, missing the playoffs with a 1-3 record.